devonzuegel/isostamp-web-v2/README.md

 This repo contains the code for [isostamp.herokuapp.com](http://isostamp.herokuapp.com/), version 2 of the website.
 The [original and current official site](http://mass-spec-169.herokuapp.com/) will eventually be deprecated in favor of this new site, and you can find its code at [github.com/cmwoo/mass-spectrometry](https://github.com/cmwoo/mass-spectrometry).

+## Ownership ##

+As of July 2016:

+- [Devon Zuegel](mailto:devonzuegel@gmail.com) has ownership over the Heroku apps (isostamp-staging.herokuapp.com and isostamp.herokuapp.com), Namecheap-hosted domain (isostamp.org), and Mailgun credentials.
+- Emails to hello@isostamp.org are forwarded to [Christina Woo](mailto:drcmwoo@gmail.com).
+- Emails to admin@isostamp.org are forwarded to [Devon Zuegel](mailto:devonzuegel@gmail.com).

 ## Deployment Pipeline ##

 isostamp relies upon Heroku's deployment pipeline.
 The structure is as follows: